julinov/rsschool-cv/cv.md

 ```

 ## Education:
 JS / FRONT-END.
-STAGE 0 (in progress)
+STAGE 0 from RS School (in progress)

 ## Language:
-English level - A2
+English level- A2